IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key.rst

     (Required for new resource) ID of the Vault where the entity is to be created in.

+  tags (False, list, None)
+    Key-value pairs associated with the key.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

+  template_name (False, str, None)
+    Name of the key template to use when creating a key.

   label (True, str, None)
     (Required for new resource) The label of the key.

+  description (False, str, None)
+    Description of the managed key.

   state_ (False, str, None)
     The state of the key.

-  template_name (False, str, None)
-    Name of the key template to use when creating a key.

-  tags (False, list, None)
-    Key-value pairs associated with the key.

   instance_id (True, str, None)